ChanwonJung/doosan-api-manual/source/mode/common/kinematics_math/set_singularity_handling.rst

 set_singularity_handling
 ------------------------------------------
-This function configures the robot’s **response policy for handling singularities** during task motion.
+This function configures the robot's **response policy for handling singularities** during task motion.
-A singularity occurs when the robot’s Jacobian matrix becomes ill-conditioned,
+A singularity occurs when the robot's Jacobian matrix becomes ill-conditioned,
 causing instability or loss of path accuracy.

 Users can choose among different avoidance strategies to define how the controller reacts